 #include <thread.h> rwlock_t rwlp; int ret; /* to be used among all processes */ ret = rwlock_init(&rwlp, USYNC_PROCESS, 0);

 rwlock_init() returns zero after completing successfully.
-Any other returned value indicates that an error occurred.
-When any of the following conditions occur, the function fails and returns the corresponding value.
+Any other return value indicates that an error occurred.
+When any of the following conditions occurs, the function fails and returns the corresponding value.